teaching-on-testbeds/k8s-ml/deploy_lb/index.md

 In the service you can see the ports are defined on which the app will be served.
 Port is the port of the cluster, targetPort  is the port of container and nodePort is the port of the three nodes.

-In the deployment flask-test-app you have a container which will pull the docker image 10.10.1.1:5000/my-app:0.0.1 from the local registry, imagePullPolicy: Always means that the app won't be using cached image and every time the deployment is created it will pull a new image from the registry, you can see replicas:5 which means that the deployment will create 5 replicas of the app and all will be served through the load balancer where the traffic will be divided equally.
+In the deployment flask-test-app you have a container which will pull the docker image 10.10.1.1:5000/my-app:0.0.1 from the local registry, "imagePullPolicy: Always" means that the app won't be using cached image and every time the deployment is created it will pull a new image from the registry, you can see "replicas:5" which means that the deployment will create 5 replicas of the app and all will be served through the load balancer where the traffic will be divided equally.

-Next step is to deploy this app with a load balancer through the help of the manifest file deployment_lb.yaml.
+Next step is to deploy this app with a load balancer through the help of the manifest file deployment_lb.yaml .

 ``` shell
 kubectl apply -f deployment_lb.yaml